 1 Introduction

 Recent years have seen a rapid development in typological and empirical semantic research on evidential expressions across languages (see, e.g., Korotkova 2016; Matthewson 2012; Murray 2017).
 Within this growing body of research, we observe a recent trend towards experimental attempts to systematically explore different aspects of the use of evidential devices (see Knobe & Yalcin 2014; Lassiter 2016; Ünal & Papafragou 2018).
 The series of experiments we present in this paper contributes to this type of empirical research by providing a new experimental paradigm for investigating lexical expressions that convey different strengths of speaker commitment.
-In particular, we introduce a methodology for exploring the impact of different evidential circumstances on the use of modal evidentials, epistemic discourse particles, and statements with no evidential markers at all, and we indicate how these case studies can profitably be linked to issues and controversies that can be found in the current theoretical literature.
+In particular, we introduce a methodology for exploring the impact of different evidential circumstances on the use of modal evidentials, epistemic discourse particles, and statements with no evidential markers at all.
+In the process, we indicate how these case studies can profitably be linked to issues and controversies found in the current theoretical literature.
 Before turning to these issues in more detail, let us briefly sketch the evidential devices we are concerned with in this paper.

 When speakers are certain about some fact expressed by a proposition p (e.g., that it is raining), they are likely to communicate this fact with a simple declarative utterance, as in (1a).
 When they want to convey epistemic uncertainty, they have different devices for doing so: adding a modal adverbial, such as probably (1b), or using modal verbs as in (1c) and (1d).
 Either option leaves open the possibility that p is not true.